intrudir/domainExtractor/README.md

 # domainExtractor
-Best effort attempt to extract all possible domains / FQDNs from a specified file
+Best effort attempt to extract all possible domains and subdomains / FQDNs from a specified file

 <h1>Installation:</h1>